How to Eliminate Air Conditioner Odors

 Step 1: Cut Power to the Unit

-As with all repairs, safety is the first priority, so power off and unplug the air conditioner.
+As with all repairs, safety is the first priority.
+Make sure the power is off and unplug the air conditioner.

 Step 2: Change or Clean the Filter if Needed

 Filters should be changed every 30 to 60 days, depending whether you have pets, allergies or a naturally damp home.
 Remove the mesh filter and front grill of the unit and wash them with a solution made of one part bleach and three parts water to kill odor-causing bacteria.

 Step 3: Clean the Coils and Straighten the Fins

 If you spot mold or mildew, clean the evaporator coils behind the filter and condenser coils at the back with coil cleaner.
 If the coil fins are slightly bent out of alignment, an inexpensive fin comb will straighten them out to improve airflow and prevent future build-up.